“The function of sociology, as of every science, is to reveal that which is hidden.”

 The future of education and work

 The International Sociology Olympiad is completely online and invites students globally to step into the role of social analyst by exploring the systems, symbols, and struggles that define modern life.
-Case studies evaluations are to be submitted via a Typeform link for the regional round and finalists will be invited to a live online debate

 How Does It Work?